graphgeeks-lab/baml-for-graph-101/README.md

 ## Problem statement

-Consider that you are a developer at a financial asset company, tasked with tracking the merger and acquisition (M&A) activity of companies in the mining industry.
+Imagine you are a developer at a financial asset company, tasked with tracking the merger and acquisition (M&A) activity of companies in the mining industry.
 You have access to a news API feed that updates daily with articles about the various mergers and acquisitions occurring in the mining industry.